 It’s easy to confuse guardianships and conservatorships because the meaning of the terms varies from state to state.
 In some states, the term “guardian” means a person with legal authority to act on behalf of an adult, whereas in California the term applies to someone with legal authority over a minor.
-This article describes California guardianships and conservatorships, their similarities and differences, and what guardians and conservators do.
+This article describes California guardianships and conservatorship processes, their similarities and differences, and what guardians and conservators do.

 A guardianship is a probate court proceeding whereby a person is given legal authority over a minor (a person under age eighteen).
 A guardianship is obviously unnecessary if one or both parents are alive and willing and able to care for the child, so many guardianship cases are initiated after a tragedy or some other unfortunate event.